Boylston Market: History

-Architecture
+Design and development

 Construction began in April, 1810, and was completed the same year.
 The 3-story building measured 120 feet long and 50 feet wide.
 "On the first floor are 12 stalls for the sale of provisions.
 The 2nd is separated by an avenue running lengthwise, on the sides of which are 4 spacious rooms.
 The 3rd story consists of a hall 100 feet in length with the entire width of the building. the central height of the ceiling is 24 feet.
 It contains an orchestra, and 2 convenient withdrawing-rooms adjoining."